 Students will undertake one of two curriculum-aligned education programs:

 - Getting the Message - Health & PE (Years 9 and 10) and VCAL

 - Road to Zero Physics Challenge - Science (Years 9 and 10) and VCAL

-Students reflect and respond to the Road to Zero exhibition content through the creation of a collaborative community health campaign.
-In small groups, students use a range of information sources to research 14 -17 year old road user groups (e.g. pedestrians or cyclists).
-They use their findings to develop a YouTube campaign with a compelling call to action, reinforcing positive road usage amongst their target audience.
+Students reflect and respond to the Road to Zero exhibition content by creating a collaborative health campaign video.
+The program begins with a facilitated introduction covering the key features of successful behaviour change campaigns.
+In small groups, students use a range of information sources to research and reflect on road safety behaviours of 14 -17 year old road user groups (either pedestrians or cyclists).
+Students then apply their findings to create a brief video campaign that reinforces positive road use among their peers.

 Experience Space (45 minutes)